jerryjcchang/spaceshare-frontend/README.md

 # spaceshare-frontend #

-This is the Front-end for Spaceshare - a mock-up concept for a membership-based service to find and book co-working spaces in the United States using data from the Coworking Map API.
+This is the Frontend for Spaceshare - a mock-up concept for a membership-based service to find and book co-working spaces in the United States using data from the Coworking Map API.
 This fully responsive progressive web app was bootstrapped using Create-React-App.

 Global Dependencies: